 Atala butterflies are found in the southern tip of Florida.
-Once considered threatened, Atala butterflies have rebounded to the extent that, in some nurseries that sell Coontie plants from West Palm Beach south to the tip of Florida, they have become a pest.
+Once considered threatened, Atala butterflies have rebounded, thanks to the efforts of home gardeners and enthusiasts who planted coontie and raised Atala butterflies to release back into their yards.
+The have multiplied to the extent that, in some nurseries that sell Coontie plants from West Palm Beach south to the tip of Florida, they have become a pest.

 Atala butterflies lay eggs on Coontie plants.
 In the wild, they choose Zamia pumila as their host.

 Coontie grows wild in Florida and is a popular garden plant from gardening zone 8a to the tip of Florida.

 It grows well in full sun as well as heavy shade.
 Dry sandy soil is suitable as this is a drought-tolerant plant.

 Several species of Zamia are planted by gardeners and landscape professionals in these zones.

 Atala eggs are somewhat unusual.
 A close look reveals spikes sticking up from each egg.
 These spikes are scales that stuck to the eggs as the adult butterfly laid her eggs.